 He said the team was somewhat surprised to find companies that had the highest rankings in terms of corporate social responsibility had the lowest effective tax rate.

-The paper caught the notice of The Economist and CFO.com.
+The paper caught the notice of The Economist.

 For Guenther, research can be illuminating, but it's teaching and mentoring students that gives his work meaning.
 It was teaching that first piqued his interest in academia and led the veteran of the United States Marine Corps on the path from a successful career as a CPA to earning his PhD.